Details

 - Sun hat

-- Refillable water bottle (The water in Iceland is great!)
+- Refillable water bottle (the water in Iceland is great!)

 - Toiletries

-- Camera
+- Camera (or use your phone)

 - Insect repellent